 Balance beams are a great tool for addressing areas like vestibular sensory input, core strength, balance, visual motor skills, and attention.
+Here are outdoor balance beams and balance beam ideas that don’t require a playground or fancy equipment.
+These balance beams for kids are helpful in building the skills needed for reading, writing, visual processing, sensory processing, self-regulation, and more.
 Read more about balance beams and how they sneak in so many skill areas in a post we wrote on how balance beams help with sensory needs.

 Recently, I shared ideas for indoor balance beams.
 The indoor balance beam ideas are perfect for adding movement and core strengthening to those rainy days that keep the kids inside but the kids are bouncing off those very walls that keep them cozy and dry?
 I wanted to share some outdoor balance beam ideas that you may not have thought of.